0xJepsen/0xjepsen/README.md

 ### Hello, I'm 0xJepsen

 I’m a computer scientist passionate about high impact technology.
 My research interests lay at the intersection of mathematics, computer science, and philosophy.
 I value work ethic, tenacity, and kindness.
 When it comes to writing software I enjoy low level pre-compiled programing laguages.
-I enjoy being as close to the bare metak as I can get.
+I enjoy being as close to the metal as I can get.
 It is for this reason that I have depricated my website in favor of my github.

 - 📖 I am reading [No Rules Rules](https://www.norulesrules.com/).
 - 🏛 I am Currently working on building AMMs that capture arbitrage revenue.